nikimanoledaki/calculator-microservice/Readme.md

 > </br></br>
 > These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.

-This service fits and uses the best cloud native understanding given that it checks off most of the 12factor requirements through its implementation of microservice best practices such as containerisation, Docker, and gRPC.
-It can run independently and is easy to deploy within an orchestrator such as Kubernetes.
-This means that it can benefit from the monitoring and configuration capabilities of Kubernetes and makes this service resilient, observable, and easy to replicate.
+This service fits and uses the best cloud native understanding given that it checks off most of the 12factor requirements.
+It implements microservice best practices such as containerisation, Docker, and a gRPC interface.
+It can run independently and is easy to deploy within an orchestrator such as Kubernetes, so it can benefit from the monitoring and configuration capabilities of Kubernetes, which makes this service resilient, observable, and easy to replicate.

 ### How would you expand on this service to allow for the use of an eventstore?

-The server of the calculator service could be a "consumer" of an eventstore stream.
-It could [read events](https://eventstore.com/docs/getting-started/reading-subscribing-events/index.html?tabs=tabid-6%2Ctabid-dotnet-client%2Ctabid-dotnet-read-event%2Ctabid-create-sub-dotnet) from an event stream.
-Events can be written to this stream by a client of the calculator service.
-Within Kubernetes, the eventstore would have to be `Service` with an exposed `PORT` and will need the capability to receive `GET` and `POST` requests to its HTTP API interface.
-There are different [subscription types](https://eventstore.com/docs/getting-started/reading-subscribing-events/index.html?tabs=tabid-6%2Ctabid-dotnet-client%2Ctabid-10%2Ctabid-create-sub-dotnet#subscription-types) that could be used in this case depending on the use case.
+The server of the calculator service could be a "consumer" of an eventstore stream so that it can [read events](https://eventstore.com/docs/getting-started/reading-subscribing-events/index.html?tabs=tabid-6%2Ctabid-dotnet-client%2Ctabid-dotnet-read-event%2Ctabid-create-sub-dotnet) by subscribing to an event stream.
+Events could be written to the stream by a client of the calculator service, which would mean that the calculator server and the calculator client share an event store database.
+This way, the event store could be a broker for the transactions between the client and the server.
+The eventstore would need the capability to receive `GET` and `POST` requests to its HTTP API interface so, within a Kubernetes cluster, it would have to be matched with a `Service` that exposes a `PORT` for it.
+There are different [subscription types](https://eventstore.com/docs/getting-started/reading-subscribing-events/index.html?tabs=tabid-6%2Ctabid-dotnet-client%2Ctabid-10%2Ctabid-create-sub-dotnet#subscription-types) that could be used by the service depending on the use case.

 ### How would this service be accessed and used from an external client from the cluster?